-During the first morning session, we stop for five to ten minutes for a “Brainfood” break.
+During the first morning session, we stop for ten minutes for a “Brainfood” break.
 Please provide your child with a healthy snack for this time.
 This may be a piece of fruit or some vegetables.

-Then they come back in and have 10 minutes eating time together as a class.
+Then they come back in and have 15 minutes to eat their lunch, together as a class.

-Lunchtime is from 12:30 pm to 1:10 pm.
-Children go and play for 40 minutes.
-They then come back in and have eating time together as a class for 20 minutes.
+Then they come back in and have eating time together as a class for 10 minutes.

-Children need to bring ta drink bottle to school every day.
+Children need to bring a drink bottle to school every day.
 Children are encouraged to put their drink bottles on the benchtop in the classroom.
 They are able to drink at any time during the day.
 Please fill the drink bottles with water only.

 We have a policy at Linton Camp School that children must wear a school hat when outside during Term One and Term Four.
 When not in use, hats are kept in children’s bags or cubbies.
 They do not usually get taken home.

 Please label all school clothing.
 We have a lot of unmarked and unclaimed clothing every term.
 Please also label your child’s lunch box and drink bottle.

 We value parent help both in the classroom and at home.
 If you have some free time available on a regular basis, and would like to join us, please let us know.
 Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skill or passion with us, we would love to have you.